whylabs/whylogs-datasketches/README.md

 # whylogs fork of Apache DataSketches Core C++ Library Component

+# This is not an Apache Sponsor Project
 Official repo: https://github.com/apache/datasketches-cpp

 This is a fork with some modified API to support whylogs use cases.
 It doesn't have any affiliation with the official Apache Datasketches project